aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 Use the `EventBus` target to route event to a different EventBus.

+The code snippet below creates the scheduled event rule that route events to an imported event bus.

 ```ts
 const rule = new events.Rule(this, 'Rule', {
   schedule: events.Schedule.expression('rate(1 minute)'),